kubernetes-sigs/external-dns/docs/contributing/sources-and-providers.md

 * `ConnectorSource`: returns a list of Endpoint objects which are served by a tcp server configured through `connector-source-server` flag.
 * `CRDSource`: returns a list of Endpoint objects sourced from the spec of CRD objects.
 For more details refer to [CRD source](crd-source.md) documentation.
 * `EmptySource`: returns an empty list of Endpoint objects for the purpose of testing and cleaning out entries.
+* `ComputeAddressSource`: collects all GCP [Config Connector](https://cloud.google.com/config-connector/docs/overview) ComputeAddress objects and returns them as Endpoints.
+The desired DNS name corresponds to an annotation set on the ComputeAddress object.

 ### Providers